lyuchengmarvin/MugGWAS/README.md

 ## Usage

 The functions will be readily available in your python environment once you import muggwas.
-Read this [tutorial](https://github.com/lyuchengmarvin/MugGWAS/blob/main/tutorials/tutorial.ipynb) for full implemetation of the MigGWAS pipeline.
+Read this [tutorial](https://github.com/lyuchengmarvin/MugGWAS/blob/main/tutorials/tutorial.ipynb) for full implemetation of the MugGWAS pipeline.

 ## Citation